GHFC/SoNeTAA/README.md

 Includes various scripts for the platform SoNeTAA (Social Neuroscience for Therapeutic Approaches in Autism).

+The repository has now moved to the [PPSP team Github page](https://github.com/ppsp-team/brain-behavior-scripts).

 The repository includes:
 - Arduino: Code firmware for the Arduino, to apply the HDC and MMN test.
 - HDC: Human Dynamic Clamp related code.